Larry Fitzgerald: 2010

-2011 season
+2011

 On August 20, 2011, Fitzgerald signed an 8-year, $120 million contract with the Cardinals, tying him with Richard Seymour as the fifth highest paid player in the NFL at the time.

 Fitzgerald had a consistently strong season in 2011.
 He went over the 100-yard mark six times, including three games where he just missed the 150-yard mark.
 On November 13, in Week 10, he had seven receptions for 146 yards and two touchdowns in a 21–17 victory over the Philadelphia Eagles.
 His efforts against the Eagles garnered him NFC Offensive Player of the Week honors.
 A few weeks later, he had seven receptions for 149 yards and a touchdown against the San Francisco 49ers in a 21–19 victory in Week 14.
 The Cardinals finished with an 8–8 record and missed the playoffs.

 Overall, Fitzgerald had another stellar season, catching 80 passes for 1,411 yards and eight touchdowns and setting a personal record of 17.6 yards per catch.
 Fitzgerald's accomplishments were recognized by an All-Pro second-team selection as well as his sixth Pro Bowl selection.
 He finished ranked as the seventh best player in the league among his peers on the NFL Top 100 Players of 2012 list.

-2012 season
+2012

 In the 2012 season, Fitzgerald had two games going over the 100-yard mark.
 One of which was In Week 3, when he had nine receptions for 114 yards to go with one touchdown and earned NFC Offensive Player of the Week honors against the Philadelphia Eagles.

 Overall, on the season, Fitzgerald had 71 receptions for 798 yards and four touchdowns as the Cardinals went 5–11 and missed the playoffs.
 He was named to his sixth consecutive and seventh career Pro Bowl.
 He finished ranked 22nd by his fellow players on the NFL Top 100 Players of 2013 list.

 Following the 2012 football season, Fitzgerald was named as the Cardinals' Walter Payton NFL Man of the Year and was one of three finalists for the Walter Payton NFL Man of the Year Award.